aegli84/aegli84/README.md

 <!--#### A decade ago, there was a certain glass ceiling to the industry but not anymore.
 I live by the motto, age is just a number, do what you always wanted to do because it's never too late!-->

-#### 🌱 I’m currently learning Wordpress and doing an internship where I'm building a business/marketing website and integrading a SaaS product
+#### 🌱 I’m currently learning Wordpress and doing an internship where I'm building a business/marketing website with an integrated SaaS product for a FinTech startup in Berlin

 <!--##### 👩‍💻  I'm also working on a couple of side projects for my portfolio as well as learning React Native-->

-#### 💻 View my portfolio website 👉 [HERE](https://andreaegli.tech/)
+### 💻 View my portfolio website 👉 [HERE](https://andreaegli.tech/)

 ## Languages and Tools: